paarthenon/variant/docu/docs/intro.md

  - **Actions**.
 Variant types are the ideal solution for expressing a set of possible actions that need dispatching.
 That's exactly why this example is used in every conversation about discriminated unions.
  - **Optionals and result objects**.
 The [`Option<T>` type](https://en.wikipedia.org/wiki/Option_type) is familiar and loved for good reason.
 Variants allow you to express this and more powerful versions of result types with partial success and progress information.
  - **Compilers and interpreters.** Variants closely mirror the recursive rule definitions of S-langs.
 Expressing grammars in TypeScript feels natural and is feasible with this project's support for recursive and generic types.
  - **Heterogeneous** (mixed) **lists**.
-These are the best way to express heterogeneous lists that can still be "unzippered" into separate, well-typed parts.
+These are the best way to express heterogeneous lists that can still be unzipped into separate, well-typed parts.
 Job or task systems tend to love having access to heterogeneous lists for the task queue, a list made up of different types of jobs.

 ### Continued

 There's more to come.
-The next page, [Motivation](motivation), is background information for new and interested readers. *This next section is safe to skip*.
+The next page, [Motivation](./motivation), is background information for new and interested readers. *This next section is safe to skip*.
 It explains why variant matters and what a vanilla TypeScript approach would look like.
 The [Usage Guide](use/variant) goes over the practical things you need to know and is the next place I'd look as a new user wanting to get things done.
+[Articles](articles/that-type) are loose writings addressing specific topics.
 Finally, [the API Reference](api) is available for details on every function and type.